M.G. "Pat" RobertsonFounder

 M.G.
 “Pat” Robertson

 Marion Gordon “Pat” Robertson was born on March 22, 1930, in Lexington, Virginia, to A. Willis Robertson and Gladys Churchill Robertson.
 His father served for 34 years in the U.S. House of Representatives and Senate.
 Robertson’s ancestry includes Benjamin Harrison, a signer of the Declaration of Independence and governor of Virginia, and two United States presidents, William Henry Harrison and Benjamin Harrison, the great-grandson of the signer of the Declaration of Independence.
-Robertson also shares ancestry with Winston Churchill.
+Robertson also shared ancestry with Winston Churchill.

 After graduating with honors from McCallie School in Chattanooga, Tennessee, a military prep school, Robertson entered Washington and Lee University in 1946, where he was elected to Phi Beta Kappa.
 In 1948 he enlisted in the U.S. Marine Corps Reserve.
 After graduating magna cum laude with a Bachelor of Arts degree from Washington and Lee in 1950, Robertson served as the assistant adjutant of the First Marine Division in combat in Korea.
 He was promoted to first lieutenant in 1952 upon his return to the United States.
 Robertson received a Juris Doctor degree from Yale University Law School in 1955 and a Master of Divinity degree from New York Theological Seminary in 1959.

-In November 1959 Robertson left New York with his wife, Dede, and their three children and drove to Tidewater, Virginia, where he planned to buy a bankrupt UHF television station in Portsmouth.
+In November 1959 Robertson left New York with his wife, Dede, and their children and drove to Tidewater, Virginia, where he planned to buy a bankrupt UHF television station in Portsmouth.
 Arriving with only 70 dollars in his pocket, Robertson proceeded to raise the finances to purchase the station.
 CBN was formed on January 11, 1960, and on October 1, 1961, CBN went on the air for the first time.

 - The New World Order, number four on the New York Times‘s non-fiction list of America’s best-selling books and number-one religious book in America in its year of publication